State Policy: Our Future Starts at Home

 Minnesota is stronger when everyone has a home.
 We have the opportunity to create and save more homes than ever before, improve the condition of homes for thousands, and alleviate housing disparities for the lowest-income families and Minnesotans of color into the future.
 The result: healthy families, children thriving in school, jobs, and strong, inclusive communities now and for generations to come.
+Learn more about the Constitutional Amendment here.

-$1B for Production & Preservation
+Production & Preservation

 CREATE MORE HOMES